Overture ・ Being ・ Order ・ Choice ・ Regard ・ Field Guide

-You’ve heard the word dignity your whole life.
-It appears in constitutions, human rights declarations, court decisions, political speeches.
+It’s in constitutions, court decisions, speeches.
 Everyone claims to respect it.
-But what does it actually mean?
+But ask what it actually means and you’ll get a dozen different answers.

 This series explores four forms of dignity that shape how law treats people: